vezel-dev/novadrop/doc/tools/dc.md

   to a fresh data center file usable by the client.
 * Format integrity verification of data center files, optionally with strict compliance checks.
+* Support for various iterations of the data center format throughout the game's history.

 In general, novadrop-dc is quite fast: It exploits as many cores as are available for parallel extraction, validation, and packing.
-On a modern system, unpacking an official data center file takes around 20 seconds, while packing the resulting data sheets takes around 40 seconds.
+On a modern system, unpacking an official data center file takes around 15 seconds, while packing the resulting data sheets takes around 25 seconds.

 ## novadrop-dc pack